 This heading includes intangible assets that are internally generated or acquired, either separately or in a business combination, when they are identifiable and can be reliably measured.
-Internally generated intangible assets (essentially management information system software) are capitalised provided that there is an identifiable asset that will be useful in generating future benefits in terms of savings, economies of scale, etc. Payments made to third parties in order to in-license or acquire intellectual property rights, compounds and products are capitalised as they are separately identifiable and are expected to generate future benefits.
+Internally generated intangible assets (essentially management information system software) are capitalised provided that there is an identifiable asset that will be useful in generating future benefits in terms of savings, economies of scale, etc. Payments made to third parties in order to in-license or acquire intellectual property rights, compounds and products are capitalised as non-commercialised intangible assets, as they are separately identifiable and are expected to generate future benefits.
+Non-commercialised intangible assets are not amortised, but tested for impairment (see Impairment of goodwill and intangible assets below).
+Any impairment charge is recorded in the consolidated income statement under Other operating expenses.
+They are reclassified as commercialised intangible assets once development is complete, usually when approval for sales has been granted by the relevant regulatory authority.